blytkerchan/blytkerchan.github.io/_posts/2016-07-27-setting-up-a-xubuntu-based-kiosk.markdown

 ## Create a USB stick with Xubuntu

   * Download the minimal CD image from [here](https://help.ubuntu.com/community/Installation/MinimalCD)

-  * run `usb-creator-gtk` and install the mini.iso file to your USB drive ((I'm using a 2 GiB USB pendrive to do this -- bigger should be fine, smaller might not be)).
+  * run `usb-creator-gtk` and install the mini.iso file to your USB drive[^1].
   * Install the Xubuntu as proposed in the target computer.
   * When asked what software to install, select **Manual package selection**, **standard system utilities**, **Xubuntu minimal installation** and **OpenSSH server** (to allow remote access into the kiosk), then press the **Continue** button.

+[^1]: I'm using a 2 GiB USB pendrive to do this -- bigger should be fine, smaller might not be.

 Keeping everything else to defaults should install a basic system.
 When it's done installing, it will want to reboot.